 Award-winning TV presenter, author and public speaker

-Michaela Strachan is one of Britain's well known TV presenters and will be back on our screens later this year presenting Autumnwatch.
+Michaela Strachan is one of Britain's well known TV presenters and is currently back on our screens presenting Springwatch.
 Michaela started off presenting children's programmes but these days is best known for her wildlife programmes.
 She has been presenting since 1986 on a variety of programmes including The Wide Awake Club, The Hitman And Her, The Really Wild Show, Michaela's Wild Challenge and Countryfile.

 Michaela has worked extensively as a presenter on the BBC, one of her most well known programmes was the hugely popular childrens' series The Really Wild Show which she presented for 15 years.
 She also presented the BBC wildlife series Orangutan Diaries, which she filmed in Borneo with vet Steve Leonard, and Elephant Diaries which she co-presented with Jonathan Scott.
 Her fascination with sharks led her to cage dive in the BBC documentary Shark Encounters and her love of Orangutans meant she was the perfect presenter for Orangutan Rescue, a BBC documentary where she helped rescue Orangutans after the fires in Borneo.